-Note that the two example scenes in Figure 9 represent previously unseen data for the ANN, i.e., the models were not trained on these MLS-MODIS observations.
+Note that the two example scenes in Fig. 9 represent previously unseen data for the ANN; i.e., the models were not trained on these MLS-MODIS observations.

-545 5 Predicting cloud top pressure: Results and examples
+5 Predicting cloud top pressure: results and examples

-The results in section 4 illustrate that the proposed ANN algorithm can successfully detect the subtle cloud signatures in the spectral $T{\rm B}$ profiles shown in Figure 3.
-For many MLS bands, the differences between cloudy and clear sky $T{\rm B}$ are usually in the range of just a few Kelvin, and the spectral behavior heavily depends on the respective MIF (i.e., pressure level at the tangent point of each scan).
-This section demonstrates how this behavior can be used in a similar ANN setup to infer the MODIS-retrieved $p{\rm CT}$.
-Here, our goal is to reliably differentiate between mid- to low-level clouds and high-reaching convection with
+The results in Sect.
+4 illustrate that the proposed ANN algorithm can successfully detect the subtle cloud signatures in the spectral $T{\rm B}$ profiles shown in Fig. 3.
+For many MLS bands, the differences between cloudy and clear-sky $T{\rm B}$ are usually in the range of just a few Kelvin, and the spectral behavior heavily depends on the respective MIF (i.e., pressure level at the tangent point of each scan).
+This section demonstrates how this behavior can be used in a similar ANN setup